cdsittampalam/documentation/docs/Fund Administration.md

 View Fund One
 -------------

-From the Holdings page, click the plus icon next to Fund One.
+From the Holdings page, click the plus icon next to the Fund One entry.

 ![defaultfund](/doc-images/deffund1R.png)